ibaiGorordo/TfLite-Ultra-Fast-Lane-Detection-Inference/README.md

 ![!Ultra fast lane detection](https://github.com/ibaiGorordo/Ultrafast-Lane-Detection-Inference-Pytorch-/blob/main/doc/img/detected%20lanes.jpg)
 Source: https://www.flickr.com/photos/32413914@N00/1475776461/

+# IN PROGRESS
+The repository is still not completed since the output of the model is incorrect.

 # Requirements

  * **OpenCV**, **scipy** and **tensorflow/tflite_runtime**. **pafy** and **youtube-dl** are required for youtube video inference.